chostudio/Crescent/README.md

 # Crescent

-This is how the website of a moon hotel would look like.
+Mock-up of how a futuristic moon hotel's website would look like.